raffaelezullo/tracemore/README.md

 Tracemore also allows the use of other transport protocols with a minor tweaking.
 Also every field of IPv4 and IPv6 headers can be customized.

-Customizing every single bit of a packet may seem unnecessary but instead gives the chance to test unusual scenarios in order to highlight network problems unnoticed with regular packets or detect and locate --- transparent middleboxes.
+Customizing every single bit of a packet may seem unnecessary but instead gives the chance to test unusual scenarios in order to highlight network problems unnoticed with regular packets or detect and locate seemingly transparent middleboxes.

-Tracemore descends from the Core of [Mobile Tracebox](---), an Android app developed by Raffaele Zullo that embodies tracebox methodology.
+Tracemore descends from the Core of [Mobile Tracebox](https://play.google.com/store/apps/details?id=be.ac.ulg.mobiletracebox), an Android app developed by Raffaele Zullo that embodies tracebox methodology.
 The app has been originally presented along with a novel middlebox detection methodology in the following paper: Raffaele Zullo, Antonio Pescapé, Korian Edeline, Benoit Donnet - Hic Sunt NATs: Uncovering Address Translation With a Smart Traceroute.